1st North-West Legislative Assembly

 The 1st North-West Legislative Assembly lasted from 1888 to 1891.
-This Assembly was the third in the history of the Northwest Territories.
+This Assembly was the third in the history of the North-West Territories.
 It marked a huge milestone, bringing responsible government to the territory for the first time.

 Background

-The 1st Northwest Territories Council was dissolved after reaching the quota of elected members prescribed under the Northwest Territories Act.
-This precipitated the 1888 Northwest Territories general election.
+The 1st North-West Territories Council was dissolved after reaching the quota of elected members prescribed under the North-West Territories Act.
+This precipitated the 1888 North-West Territories general election.

 Despite being an elected body, there were three remaining appointed members left to serve in the Assembly.
 The three appointees were legal advisers; they could actively participate in debates and move motions, but did not have a vote.

 1st Session

-The 1st Session of the 1st North-West Legislative Assembly began on October 31, 1888.
+The 1st Session of the 1st North-West Legislative Assembly began on 31 October 1888.
 The festivities began in the morning, with music provided by the North-West Mounted Police Band.
 The session began at 3:00pm with Lieutenant Governor Joseph Royal entering the chamber escorted by Mounties.

-The Council opened by electing the first speaker in Northwest Territories history.
+The Council opened by electing the first speaker in North-West Territories history.
 Herbert Charles Wilson was nominated in a motion moved by Hugh Cayley.
 Wilson was acclaimed with the unanimous consent of the Assembly.
 The election for speaker was decided in a caucus meeting prior to the opening of the Assembly.
 There were two candidates for speaker presented.
 The first vote resulted in an 11 to 11 tie between James Ross and Wilson.
 Ross asked that his name be withdrawn but his supporters refused.
 After two more tie votes, Ross withdrew and Wilson was acclaimed as the choice for speaker.

 The throne speech outlined five main areas of concern.
 The first was the need for provisions to deal with and prevent prairie fires.
 The Lieutenant Governor then called for the repeal of the liquor laws passed by the Temporary North-West Council.
 The speech also announced the introduction of a bill to provide provisions for collecting vital statistics.
-Royal also reported on the efforts of his legal committee to consolidate the legislation of the Northwest Territories.
+Royal also reported on the efforts of his legal committee to consolidate the legislation of the North-West Territories.
 The last major portion of the speech outlined the upcoming budgetary estimates to be provided to members from the Lieutenant Governor advisory Council.